Vadoks64/RPG-Game-FR/README.md

 # RPG-Game-FR
-This is the sample from my semester Project.
+This is the sample from my final semester Project.

 The conception of thee game is base on a round system.
 2 players that fight each other to death.
 Also, you can use magic to heal and to use INSANE abilities.